hotaruma/http-router/README.md

 }
 ```

-The Route Scanner scans the provided classes for attributes that extend the RouteInterface and RouteGroupInterface.
+The Route Scanner scans the provided classes for attributes that extend the `RouteInterface` and `RouteGroupInterface`.
 It
 extracts the route configuration from these attributes and registers the routes in the RouteMap, a data structure that
 holds all the defined routes.

-By calling the scanRoutes method of the RouteScanner class and passing the ApiController class as an argument, the
+By calling the `scanRoutes` method of the `RouteScanner` class and passing the `ApiController` class as an argument, the
 routes defined in the class will be scanned and registered in the RouteMap.

 ```php